How to Spot a Pharisee

 Psalm 119 continues with these themes by showing us that the true way to run after holiness is to first realize our great need.

 Deal generously with your servant so that I may live

 If you’re enjoying this post, we would love to send you 5 free devotions from our newest book!
 Each devotion features one of the songs and scriptures from our very first EP, “O Great Vine.“

 I just love how David keeps placing these bold declarations right next to cries of dependence!
 It’s just so real — and so right.

 We are in great need of the generosity of God.
 Without it we wouldn’t even be able to live!
 Our hearts are beating and breath is going in and out of our lungs because God is generous to us.
 But surely we know by now that His generosity goes far beyond that!
-God is so overwhelmingly generous to us that He gave His Son, Jesus, to give us eternal life.
+God is so overwhelmingly generous to us that He gave His Son, Jesus to give us eternal life.
 We were dead without Him.
-No amount of “pursuing holiness” is going to give us the life that we need — the salvation that we need.
-That’s what the Pharisees don’t get.
+No amount of “pursuing holiness” was going to give us the life that we needed — the salvation that we needed.
+That’s what the Pharisee’s don’t get.

 Before we can even start pursuing holiness, we have to realize that we are in great need of the generosity of God.

 We don’t pursue holiness — read our Bibles, strive to obey, spend time in prayer — in order to earn anything from God.
 And by “pursuing holiness” we aren’t doing God any favors.
 Pursuing holiness is an opportunity to pursue the best life possible.
 It’s an opportunity to be become all that we were made to be.
 It’s an opportunity to push back against the curse of sin that tried to kill us.
 And it’s an opportunity that simply isn’t possible without the generosity of God first.

 The opportunity to “keep His Word” is only possible because God is generous to us.
 There is no “keeping His Word” apart from His generosity.
 There is no other way.
 Jesus, the greatest display of God’s generosity towards us, is the only way.